 A. The stock issuable under the Plan shall be shares of authorized but unissued or reacquired Common Stock, including shares repurchased by the Corporation on the open market.
-The maximum number of shares of Common Stock reserved for issuance over the term of the Plan shall not exceed 2,200,959 shares.
-Such authorized share reserve is comprised of (i) the number of shares which remained available for issuance under the Predecessor Plans as of the Initial Approval Date, comprised of the shares subject to the outstanding options incorporated into the 1998 Stock Incentive Plan upon its initial approval by the stockholders of the Corporation and outstanding options issued subsequent to the Initial Approval Date, but not in excess of the additional shares which were otherwise available for future grant under the Predecessor Plans as of the Initial Approval Date (403,162 shares in the aggregate), plus (ii) an additional 1,022,566 shares which became issuable under the 1998 Stock Incentive Plan on the Initial Approval Date plus (iii) an additional increase of 775,231 shares authorized by the Board on December 7, 1998, subject to approval by the Corporation's stockholders at the 1999 Annual Meeting.
+The maximum number of shares of Common Stock reserved for issuance over the term of the Plan shall not exceed 3,000,000 shares.
+Such authorized share reserve is comprised of (i) the number of shares which remained available for issuance under the

+Predecessor Plans as of the Initial Approval Date, comprised of the shares subject to the outstanding options incorporated into the 1998 Stock Incentive Plan upon its initial approval by the stockholders of the Corporation and outstanding options issued subsequent to the Initial Approval Date, but not in excess of the additional shares which were otherwise available for future grant under the Predecessor Plans as of the Initial Approval Date (403,162 shares in the aggregate), plus (ii) an additional 1,022,566 shares which became issuable under the 1998 Stock Incentive Plan on the Initial Approval Date plus (iii) an additional increase of 775,231 shares authorized by the Board on December 7, 1998, and approved by the Corporation's stockholders at the 1999 Annual Meeting, plus (iv) an additional increase of 799,041 shares authorized by the Board on March 17, 2000, subject to approval by the Corporation's shareholders at the 2000 Annual Meeting.